 We have an active and growing user base, and are grateful to the members who suggest ideas for new and improved features.
 If you would like to help shape our future plans, there are lots of ways you can get involved:

 If you have a feature request or think you have found a bug, please check out the list of issues on GitHub.
 If your issue isn't listed there, please add it.
 You can also add comments to existing tickets to give further information or just to let us know how important it is to you.
 This will help us to help us prioritise future developments.

 We run a listserv for the DMPonline user group that you can request to join.
 We also host periodic meetings to consult on our plans.
 Being part of the user group gives you the opportunity to be informed about future developments and to provide feedback to help shape our plans.

 Our user group sessions are usually focused around a certain topic (e.g. fleshing out use cases for an API) so invites are sent based on your areas of expertise.
 It is helpful for us to know your role and interests to invite relevant people to each session.
 Please introduce yourself on the list and share your ideas.

 Notes from previous user group sessions are provided below:

 Please let us know your interests and share your ideas for future developments via the mailing list so the community as a whole can feedback on them.

 DMPonline can be customised by institutions and disciplines.
 You can add templates for users in your organisation and tailored guidance that explains local support and services.
 Example answers can also be offered to help users understand what to write in a Data Management Plan.
 To do this you’ll need to request admin access, so please email us on firstname.lastname@example.org.

-Futher guidance on customising DMPonline is available on the DCC website.
+Further guidance on customising DMPonline is available on the DMPonline website.

-If you install an instance of DMPonline we require that you credit the DCC as originators of the tool.
-We recommend that the acknowledgement takes the form of the DMPonline logo with a link back to the DCC-hosted version of the tool.
+If you install an instance of DMPonline we require that you credit the DCC & UC3 as originators of the tool.
+We recommend that the acknowledgement takes the form of a logo with a link back to the GitHub repository